 Install heat cables.
 Mount heat cables along the edge of your roof and through the downspout so snow melts and runs down the proper channels.

 Steam it off.
 If you have an ice dam already and you can see that there is a leak coming into your home, you’ll want to remedy it as soon as possible.
 Check with local roofing companies to see if they have a steamer that can melt the ice off the roof without damaging your shingles.
 If it’s too big a job for just you, hire a roofing professional to steam off ice dams.

 Not having to worry about ice dams can be a huge relief in the winter months.
 You instantly free yourself from the immediate issues of a damaged roof and leaks.
-In addition your home becomes more energy efficient, more comfortable and the air quality in your home will improve if moisture isn’t sneaking in and forming mold and mildew.
+In addition, your home becomes more energy efficient, more comfortable and the air quality in your home will improve if moisture isn’t sneaking in and forming mold and mildew.

-If you have more concerns about your roof or you’d like to learn how your homeowners insurance protects your roof and everything under it, connect with your American Family Insurance agent — they’ve got the answers you need.
+If you have more concerns about your roof insurance coverage or you’d like to learn how your homeowners insurance protects your roof and everything under it, connect with your American Family Insurance agent — they’ve got the answers you need.